418sec/smart-extend/README.md

 extend.notKeys({a:true, c:false})({}, objA, objB) //-> {b:3, d:5}
 ```

-#### `transform(transformFunction)`
+#### `transform(transformFunction|transformMap)`
 Runs the provided `transformFunction` on each property encoutered in the provided sources with the following arguments: `transformFunction(value, key, source)`.
 The value returned from the `transformFunction` will be used instead of the original value regardless if the transformed value is equal to `undefined`, `null`, or anything else.

 If this is a deep extend task (i.e. the `deep` option is on), nested objects will not be passed through the transform function and instead will have their properties iterated and passed through the transform function.
 If provided a filter, transforms will be invoked only for properties that passed the filter predicate.

+A `transformMap` object can be passed instead of a single function which is an object with the signature of `{property: transformFunction}`.
+When iterating through the source's properties, if there is a function predicate matching the currently processed property's name then it will be invoked and treated like a `filterFunction`.

 Arguments:
 - `transformFunction` - a transform function to apply to each property encoutered in the source objects (i.e. the objects we are extending/copying).